the-urlist/blazor-static-web-apps/README.md

-# Blazor Starter Application
+# The Urlist - Blazor Static Web App rewrite

-This template contains an example .NET 7 [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-6.0#blazor-webassembly) client application, a .NET 7 C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview), and a C# class library with shared code.

-> Note: Azure Functions only supports .NET 7 in the isolated process execution model
+The Urlist is an application that lets you create lists of url’s that you can share with others.
+Get it?
+A list of URL’s?
+The Urlist?
+Listen, naming things is hard and all the good domains are already taken.

+The original version of this site was [built in 2019 using Azure Storage, Azure Functions, Azure Front Door, and Vue](https://dev.to/azure/the-urlist-an-application-study-in-serverless-and-azure-2jk1).
+We originally decided to try a rewrite of this using modern Static Web Apps and Blazor when Twitter authentication became unreliable, trying this in Blazor because it's a new fun challenge.
+You can [watch us](https://aka.ms/burke-learns-blazor) live stream the effort on Fridays.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=koSxpdouQfVYALYv&amp;list=PLdo4fOcmZ0oUH9Xzat88XaDvVQOdC8iU_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Getting Started
+## Project planning

-1. Create a repository from the [GitHub template](https://docs.github.com/en/enterprise/2.22/user/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template) and then clone it locally to your machine.

-1. In the **ApiIsolated** folder, copy `local.settings.example.json` to `local.settings.json`

-1. Continue using either Visual Studio or Visual Studio Code.
+We're tracking our work on [this GitHub project](https://github.com/orgs/the-urlist/projects/2).

+## We take pull requests!

+We'd love pull requests!
+Please file an issue for anything new, and communicate in advance before doing any major work.
+We'd rather not duplicate effort or have you work on something we can't use.

-### Visual Studio 2022
+### Visual Studio 2022 setup

-Once you clone the project, open the solution in the latest release of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the Azure workload installed, and follow these steps:
+Once you clone the project, open the solution in the latest release of [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) with the Azure workload installed., and follow these steps:

 1. Right-click on the solution and select **Set Startup Projects...**.